Annukumarroy/Clone-project/README.md

 # Clone-project
-This is project of amazon clone
+This is my project of amazon clone